akanakia/autohive/README.md

 # autohive

-Implementation of the board game Hive so it can be used for RL and training
+Implementation of the board game Hive so it can be used for RL and training.